mchtsz/mchtsz/README.md

 - ⚡ Fun fact: ...
 -->
 ### Current focus
-- 🌱 I’m currently learning Fullstack development
+- 🌱 I’m currently learning fullstack development.

 ### Interests
 - 👀 I’m interested in coding and tech.

 ### Get in touch
-- 📫 You can reach me at: post@marthin.no or visit my site [marthin.no]
+- 📫 You can reach me at: post@marthin.no or visit my site [marthin.no].

 ### Websites
-- 🌐 I've developed sites like [sushinamnam.no] and [sushi1.no]
+- 🌐 I've developed sites like [sushinamnam.no] and [sushi1.no].